-The increase in technical and operating expense was primarily due to an increased investment in programming and other direct programming costs, including transmission, at AMCNI of \$8.8 million as well as an increase of \$2.1 million at our subscription streaming services, partially offset by the absence of \$4.2 million in costs related to AMCNI - DMC (sold in July 2017).
-Foreign currency translation had an unfavorable impact to the change in technical and operating expense of \$6.5 million.
+Technical and operating expense increased primarily due to the \$20.7 million impact from the acquisition of Levity, which occurred on April 20, 2018.
+In addition, investment in programming and other direct programming costs, including transmission, increased \$6.2 million at AMCNI and \$1.9 million at our subscription streaming services, partially offset by the absence of \$2.8 million in costs related to AMCNI - DMC (sold in July 2017).
+Foreign currency translation had an unfavorable impact to the change in technical and operating expense of \$3.0 million.